Purpose

 Gulf War Veterans, Stinging Nettle

 All GWI Veterans will undergo the same screening and experimental procedures.
 Participants must meet both the Kansas and CDC (Centers for Disease Control and Prevention) Case Definitions of GWI.
 Participants must have been deployed to the Persian Gulf Region during the 1990-1991 Gulf War, meet symptom domain criteria, and not have exclusionary medical conditions.
-The case definitions will be used for inclusionary screening purposes.
 This trial tests three interventions, which are all tested independently.
 Participants will receive only one of the three interventions.
 The curcumin, resveratrol, and stinging nettle trials all follow the same design and procedures.
 Participants will complete one month of baseline, eight months of capsules, and one month of endline measurements.

 • Dietary Supplement: Stinging Nettle